About Joachim Horsley

 Composer, multi-instrumentalist, and arranger Joachim Horsley is an exceptional American pianist who uses his favorite instrument to break musical barriers.

-Having recently created original scores for Film and Television shows like HBOMax’s Gordita Chronicles, Batman: Soul of the Dragon and the hit Disney Channel Show Big City Greens, Horsley continues to scores his own story: a tale where the great composers of classical music infused their works with Afro-Caribbean rhythms.
+Coming from the film music world, Horsley created original scores for projects like HBO’s Gordita Chronicles, Batman: Soul of the Dragon and Disney’s Big City Greens, Horsley continues to score a story from his own imagination: a tale where the great composers of classical music infused their works with Afro-Caribbean rhythms.

 Many composers, musicians, and fans in the classical and Afro-Caribbean worlds share a mutual interest in the opposite sides of this genre divide.
 It’s Joachim Horsley’s hope that his merging of these two worlds opens minds, expands audiences and encourages exploration.